If you wish to report a swarm please read through to the end.

 Beverley Beekeepers will, when they can, come to your location and remove a swarm of honey bees.
 The bees will be relocated and continue to be looked after by one of our members from that point on.

 Please be aware that this is a voluntary public service and we have no legal requirement or funding provided to carry out this service.
 If you appreciate this service feel free to donate to the Beverley Beekeepers Association by contacting firstname.lastname@example.org.
 Any donations will assist us in continuing our work educating the public and beekeepers.
 On rare occasions our members may charge expenses for swarm collection, but never a service fee.
+Do not report swarms via email please use the phone number above only.

 Identifying honey bees